 - Men’s shorts & top – IDR 75,000 (€5)

 - Women’s Asian-style trousers – IDR 75,000 (€5)

 - 4 Coconut bowls – IDR 120,000 (€8)

 - Set of woven placemats and extras – IDR 45,000 (€3)

 - A selection of exotic fruit, including Soursop, mango, salak, and dragon fruit – IDR 75,000 (€5)

 - Himalaya creams from the Pharmacy – IDR 75,000 (€5)

 - Sarong and batik sheets – IDR 75,000 (€5)

 Having emptied our wallets (and filled our rucksacks) at Krisna’s, we were just about ready for our long-haul flight back to Europe.

 Our Cathay Pacific flight would get us to London in the early morning.
-This would give us the chance to do a lightning-tour of the city before catching our last flight home in the evening from London Luton.
+This would give us the chance to do a lightning-tour of the city of London before catching our last flight home in the evening from London Luton.